 Where I started:

 My studies in Psychology began in 1997 at Rutgers University on the East coast of the United States.
-My natural curiosity about people & societies at large led me to travel abroad to South Africa.
-There, I had the opportunity to express my interest in learning across cultures, while igniting my passion for travel and new peak experiences.
-This trip broadened my perspective of the world by enhancing my connection to both nature & spirit, opening me up to the vast possibilities that life has to offer.
+My natural curiosity around people, culture and social behavior led me to travel abroad to South Africa while pursuing my undergraduate degree.
+There, I had the opportunity to begin experiencing true diversity, while igniting my passion for travel and new cultural experiences.
+This trip broadened my perspective of the world by enhancing my connection to people, nature & spirit, which began to open me up to the vast possibilities that life has to offer.

 What I learned:

 After college graduation, I moved from New Jersey out West to California, to volunteer with AmeriCorps NCCC.
 I teamed up with other like minded individuals to offer help within the four sectors of human service to communities in need.
 I learned two important lessons about myself from this experience.
 1) I’m happiest when I’m collaboratively helping others and 2) To best support others I must take really good care of myself.
 With self care in mind, I found my new home within the pristine nature of the coastal beaches & ancient redwood trees of Humboldt County.

 A higher calling to heal: